 Through programs such as the Midwest Student Exchange Program (MSEP), students coming to Wisconsin from eligible areas and meeting program criteria are able to attend UWM at prices they can afford.

 The Midwest Student Exchange Program (MSEP) is a multi-state tuition reciprocity program that makes attending out-of-state colleges and universities more affordable for non-resident students.
 Through the MSEP, participating public institutions agree to charge students no more than 150% of the in-state resident tuition rate for specific programs; private institutions offer a 10% reduction on their tuition rates.

 In other words, if you are a legal resident of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota or Wisconsin and enroll at a participating institution in another MSEP state, you will receive a reduced tuition rate––giving you a wide range of education options for your education dollars.
-Eligible students
+Effective Fall 2014, eligible students

-- Must enroll as a fulltime student and remain enrolled fulltime in a participating academic program
+- Must enroll and remain enrolled in an academic program (full time and part time students are eligible).

 Once admitted, in order to continue to be eligible for the MSEP rate the student must

 - Maintain residency in a participating MSEP state

 How do I apply for the MSEP tuition discount?